 Home School first year student - A student who will be attending college for the first time after completing a high school curriculum through home schooling.
 This includes students who have taken college courses while still in high school.

 Non-degree High School Student - A student who is enrolled in high school (not yet graduated) and also enrolled in NMU courses.
 This is our "Northern Promise" and includes dual enrollment, concurrent enrollment, and the Marquette Alger Technical Middle College.

 Re-entry Student - A re-entry student is a student who has previously taken a course at NMU (after high school graduation), has not been enrolled for one year or longer, has not completed a baccalaureate degree, and who wishes to enroll in a future term at NMU.
 (Re-entry students are not required to pay an additional application fee.)
 If your last enrollment was within the past year, you do not need to re-apply.
 Access your MyNMU account for course registration.

 Post-baccalaureate Student - A student who has obtained a baccalaureate degree (at NMU or another institution) who is planning to complete a second undergraduate degree or seek an initial secondary or elementary provisional teaching certificate.
-Students with earned baccalaureate or higher degrees who are not seeking an undergraduate degree or teaching certificate and want to take undergraduate level courses should apply as post-baccalaureate Non Degree.
+Students with earned baccalaureate or higher degrees who are not seeking an undergraduate degree or teaching certificate and want to take undergraduate level courses for personal or professional development or preparation for a graduate program should apply as post-baccalaureate non-degree.

 Graduate Student - Graduate Student - A student who has obtained a baccalaureate degree who is planning to complete a graduate certificate or graduate degree.
 Students with earned baccalaureate or higher degrees who are not seeking a graduate degree, nor an undergraduate degree or teaching certificate/endorsement and want to take graduate level courses should apply as a "Non-Degree Graduate Student."